Send to a friend

 The papers point to urban planning as one key area where countries can mitigate the health impacts of more extreme weather events by fostering the protection and expansion of tree cover and increasing the use of renewable energy.

 High energy consumption, mainly due to the use of air-conditioning during heat waves, is already placing major strain on electricity infrastructure.
 A one degree Celsius increase in average ambient temperature can require as much as 200 megawatts of additional energy for a city the size of Bangkok, according to one of the papers.

 Proper planning that uses science and technology is also important in post disaster reconstruction, Jamal Hisham Hashim, a research fellow at the UNU-IIGH and an author of one of the papers, tells SciDev.Net.
 His research shows that improper garbage disposal during post flooding has resulted in a spike in leptospirosis, a waterborne bacterial disease.
-In the Asia-Pacific region, 1.2 billion people have been affected by over 1,200 disasters since the millennium started.
-Some 92 per cent of human exposure to floods occurs in the Asia-Pacific, along with 91 per cent of exposure to cyclones and two-thirds of all exposure to landslides.

 “[These papers] will help build a better understanding of how Asia is exposed to disaster hazards and risks, and point to areas of vulnerability,” Virginia Murray, vice chair of the scientific and technical advisory group at the UN Office for Disaster Risk Reduction, tells SciDev.Net.